MikeChenWM/react-agent-sample/README.md

 ## Architecture & Folder Structure

-The project follows a clean, modular architecture designed for extensibility:
+The project follows a clean, modular architecture designed for extensibility and reusability:

 ```
 src/